ckartik/JobsManager/README.md

 	The benefit here is that we have good performance with access from goroutines and other concurrent entities (client to main server goroutine) in a very disjoint fashion in regards to keys.**
 	_We've decided to go with this approach because our system is expected to have each goroutine spun up interact with a single key inside the maps, which means sync.Map is perfect.__

+2. We decided to store the value of the Exit Code and job completion directly through controlflow of the executing go-routine.
+We do this rather than re-querying the `[Cmd]` structure because it uses the underlying `os.Process` along with `pid` value to determine job status.
+This however could be erronous over time since PIDs in the os can cycle.
+As such the decisions was made to store the job state in the server memory (e.g map structure).

 # API

 There are two key techniques we will be using to wrap the Job Library through the API.
 We'll be using a Middleware service called `go-chi` which will allow us to do our two *tricks* with ease.